kyma-project/kyma/docs/knative-eventing-mesh/06-01-httpsource.md

 ---

 The `httpsources.sources.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define an event source in Kyma.
-The HTTP Source custom resource (CR) specifies the external Application that sends events to subscribers, such as lambdas or services.
+The HTTPSource custom resource (CR) specifies an external Application that sends events to subscribers, such as lambdas or services.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```bash